 In the case of thematic reviews, a typical team will comprise 7-8 individuals (including the team leader, but excluding the Secretariat), although there will be significant variation around this average depending on the topic.
-In the case of country reviews, the number of team members will be influenced by the breadth and depth of the review, but it is expected that the team will generally be comprised of 4 individuals (including the team leader, but excluding the Secretariat).
+In the case of country reviews, the number of team members will be influenced by the breadth and depth of the review, but it is expected that the team will generally be comprised of 3-5 individuals (including the team leader, but excluding the Secretariat).
 The difference in team size can be attributed to the scope of each review: there is typically a small number of topics to cover in country reviews, while thematic reviews need larger teams to be able to analyse the responses from FSB members.

+A call for nominations of experts will be initiated by the Secretariat, which will set out the types of expertise and experience required for the peer review team.
 The SCSI Chair will decide on the composition of the team in a manner that ensures maximum effectiveness in undertaking the peer review process while having regard to balanced geographical representation.
 Effectiveness will be taken to mean relevant expertise, independence of judgement, and ability to deliver high quality and timely work.
 In addition, the selected team should have an appropriate balance across geographic regions in order to bring useful insights from the FSB's diverse membership.
 The Chair will solicit volunteer nominees who fulfil these criteria from all FSB members for each review.

 The specific responsibilities of each team member will be determined at the outset of the process in consultation with the team leader and Secretariat, based on their respective areas of expertise.
-Team members will act in a personal capacity when participating in a peer review in order to ensure their independence and objectivity.
+Team members will contribute, as subject matter experts, to a technical and objective assessment of the information collected in the peer review, and they will not prejudge the outcome of the review based on their own institution's policies or positions.
 They will be involved in the:

-- preparation of the TOR and questionnaire (particularly for thematic reviews); - collection and sharing of background information for the review; - analysis of responses to the questionnaire received from member jurisdiction(s), including the identification of issues to explore further and of relevant additional information to request if necessary; - follow-up policy discussions with national authorities, as needed; - provision of relevant text to the Secretariat for the initial drafting of the report; - involvement in peer review discussions as needed (the draft report will be presented to the SCSI by the team leader); and - subsequent revision of the report based on feedback received during the discussions.
+- preparation of the TOR and questionnaire (particularly for thematic reviews); - collection and sharing of background information for the review; - analysis of responses to the questionnaire received from member jurisdiction(s), including the identification of issues to explore further and of relevant additional information to request if necessary; - follow-up policy discussions with national authorities, as needed; - provision of relevant text to the Secretariat for the initial drafting of the report;

+- involvement in peer review discussions as needed (the draft report will be presented to the SCSI by the team leader); and - subsequent revision of the report based on feedback received during the discussions.

 The peer review work represents a significant call on the time of individuals in the teams.
 The amount of time will depend on the specific circumstances of each review.
-Based on feedback from actual peer review experience to date, country review team members should plan to allocate the full-time equivalent (FTE) of approximately 5-6 weeks over a process that, as indicated in Section 1, may last around 6-9 months.
+Based on feedback from actual peer review experience to date6, country review team members should plan to allocate the full-time equivalent (FTE) of approximately 5-6 weeks over a process that, as indicated in Section 1, may last around 6-9 months.
 Thematic reviews will require an even greater time commitment over a longer period of time - team members should plan to allocate the FTE of approximately 6-8 weeks over a process that may last around 9-12 months.
 Given the lack of an independent funding source of the FSB, each expert's home authority will need to cover the expert's own costs, including for travel if necessary.